 Our upgraded radiator features a 35% increase in core volume, a 52% increase in coolant capacity, and a massive 153% increase in fin surface area over the stock radiator.
 But, you wouldn’t know it from the outside.
 Our significantly larger radiator fit just as well as the prototype.

-Now that we know our 2007-2014 Toyota FJ Cruiser aluminum radiator fits, we can kick off full production and the pre-sale.
-Head over to our website for more details on this radiator and get in on the discounted pre-sale.
+Now that we know our 2007-2014 Toyota FJ Cruiser aluminum radiator fits, we can kick off full production.
 As always, let us know what you think!

 Thanks for reading,